 Year 1 is a very important year as the children are settling into a more structured environment.
 I am looking forward to getting to know your child and working with them so that we have a very exciting and productive year.
 I hope that your child enjoys the new challenges and approaches to learning that Year 1 has to offer!

 We will be covering many exciting new topics this year.

 Here are some of our weekly routines:

-Every morning the children read with an adult in a group setting, however, I would encourage you to read with your children for at least 10 minutes every night and sign their reading record, please.
+Every morning the children read with an adult in a group setting.
+As a school, we encourage you to read with your child for at least 15 minutes every night and sign their reading record.

-Homework will be given out each Friday and should be completed by the following Wednesday.
+Homework will be set through Google Classroom each Friday and should be submitted by the following Wednesday.